Entrepreneurship

 Brianna Dzuricsko B'19, Executive Lead, Director of Development & Funding Programs for Main Street Ventures

-ENTR 480—Financing, Valuing, and Exiting Businesses
+• ENTR 480 Financing, Valuing, and Exiting Businesses (3 credits)

-And one (1) of the following:
+And one of the following courses:

 Students are encouraged to meet with their Student Success Coach for more information.